Advice for the Early Days

 Although there are a few exceptions, a new cancer diagnosis is not usually a medical emergency on the scale of, say, a heart attack or a stroke.
 You have time to think about your choices, consult with your doctor (s), talk with your family.
 Don't rush to decisions or to surgery.

-This is a helpful article from WedMD:
+This is a helpful blog excerpt from WebMD:

 What NOT to Do After a Cancer Diagnosis